-The Quayside Group owns land at the future Rangiuru Business Park; a 148 hectare industrial business park development.
-The Business Park, once completed, will provide much needed industrial development for the region, with a focus on connectedness to direct transport links.
-The Business Park will be a modern, high quality, vibrant industrial development, creating a shared vision that benefits the whole Bay of Plenty community.
+The Quayside Group owns land at the future Rangiuru Business Park; a 148-hectare industrial business park development.
+The Business Park, once completed, will provide much needed industrial development for the region.

-During the year, significant progress was made with Quayside completing a successful season of earthworks for stage one and tendering for the interchange works which will commence next season.
+During the year, significant progress was made with Quayside completing another season of earthworks for stage one and making steady progress on the interchange works.
+Activity is set to ramp up again next year with key infrastructure works to begin.
 Design work has continued at pace and enduring relationships with key stakeholders are being formed to ensure the Park is a future focussed asset which represents its local community and the history of the whenua.
-Planning continues for a busy year ahead, with the continuation of earthworks from September, and the start of construction works on the interchange.

-(e) Governance
+(f) Governance